Feb 29, 2012

 If that doesn’t work change the sound of the voice to a silly character like Donald Duck or Roland Rat.
 How does it sound now?
 You can play with the direction the sound comes from, the tonality, how loud it is and who is saying it to see how it changes the effect.

-One of the things I get my clients clear about, both in blogging and their lives, is a well formed outcome.
+One of the things I get my clients clear about, both in blogging and for personal development, is a well formed outcome.

 What’s one of those?